syslog-ng/syslog-ng.github.io/doc/_admin-guide/110_Template_and_rewrite/001_Modifying_messages/README.md

 title: Modifying messages using rewrite rules
 id: adm-temp-rewrite
 description: >-
-    The syslog-ng application can rewrite parts of the messages using rewrite rules.
+    The {{ site.product.short_name }} application can rewrite parts of the messages using rewrite rules.
 Rewrite rules are global objects similar to parsers and filters and can be used in log paths.
-The syslog-ng application has two methods to rewrite parts of the log messages: substituting (setting) a part of the message to a fix value, and a general search-and-replace mode.
+The {{ site.product.short_name }} application has two methods to rewrite parts of the log messages: substituting (setting) a part of the message to a fix value, and a general search-and-replace mode.